Can You Feel the Love Tonight: Reception

 The single release of John's recording (the closing credits version) peaked at number one on the US Billboard Adult Contemporary chart for eight weeks.
 It also sold 500,000+ units in France.

 Swedish Aftonbladet complimented "Can You Feel the Love Tonight" as a "really good ballad".
-AllMusic Heather Phares declared it as a "Lion King classic".
-Larry Flick from Billboard wrote, "John's distinctive voice slices through the quasi-orchestral tone of this power ballad.
+AllMusic Heather Phares named it a "Lion King classic".
+Larry Flick from Billboard magazine wrote, "John's distinctive voice slices through the quasi-orchestral tone of this power ballad.
 He taps into the song's pensive lyric, giving it a warm, human dimension that would be lost on a lesser performer."
-Troy J. Augusto from Cash Box commented, "From Hollywood’s The Lion King soundtrack comes the always welcome voice of Elton John, who takes a stab at reclaiming his talent for crossover hitmaking with this orchestrated ballad, his most affecting single choice in years."
+Troy J. Augusto from Cash Box commented, "From Hollywood's The Lion King soundtrack comes the always welcome voice of Elton John, who takes a stab at reclaiming his talent for crossover hitmaking with this orchestrated ballad, his most affecting single choice in years."
 He added, "Moving performance and a heady theme add up to hits radio action as well the usual adult formats and even some classic rock attention.
 A winner."
 Howard Reich from Chicago Tribune called it "a swelling romantic ballad", and a proof of that "his songwriting holds echoes of an earlier era."
-Another editor, Michael Wilmington, complimented John as "one of the melodic hook-masters of the modern pop song, noting that when he plays and sings the ballad under the titles in the movie, "it seethes with pop romanticism."
-David Browne from Entertainment Weekly felt that John's croon and piano skills "are aging quite well".
-Another editor, Leah Greenblatt, described the song as a "soaring Simba tribute".
+Another Chicago Tribune editor, Michael Wilmington, complimented John as "one of the melodic hook-masters of the modern pop song, noting that when he plays and sings the ballad under the titles in the movie, "it seethes with pop romanticism."
+David Browne from Entertainment Weekly felt John's croon and piano skills "are aging quite well".
+EW editor Leah Greenblatt described the song as a "soaring Simba tribute".